-To further support lower income and high-performing students (academic) enrolled in IPO schools during the COVID pandemic, and to help ease the economic burden on their parents, IPO continued to provide scholarships amounting to P164,932,330 to around 4,017 students.
+To further support lower income and high-performing students (academic) enrolled in IPO schools during the COVID pandemic, and to help ease the economic burden on their parents, IPO continued to provide scholarships amounting to P 194,469,844 to around 4,482 students.
 IPO also continued to assist students in applying for government and privately funded scholarships.
-The government-funded scholarships and student subsidies amounted to P254,368,631 in 2022 for around 6,147 students.
+The government-funded scholarships (including partial and academic scholarships) and student subsidies amounted to P411,707,470 in 2023 for around 8,618 students across all the schools.

-To ensure that students will continue their schooling despite the effects of the COVID pandemic, in 2022 IPO schools continued to provide discounts on tuition and fees, reasonable payment and installment arrangements, and implemented other policies to help students and their parents in the payment of their tuition fees.
+In 2023 IPO schools continued to provide discounts on tuition and fees, reasonable payment and installment arrangements, and implemented other policies to help students and their parents in the payment of their tuition fees to help ensure that students will continue their studies despite financial difficulties.

-IPO's achievements in graduating students who are ready for further education or for work can also be seen in the graduates' high employment rate despite the COVID pandemic.
-In 2022, IPO schools produced 6,669 graduates in senior high school, undergraduate, and post-graduate.
-62% of the colleges graduates from IPO schools received job offers within 120 days of graduation, with 68% receiving offers from multinational companies or from companies abroad.
+IPO's achievements in graduating students who are ready for further education or for work can also be seen in the graduates' high employment rate.
+In 2023, IPO schools produced a total of 8,316 graduates in senior high school, undergraduate, and post-graduate.
+72% of the colleges graduates from IPO schools received job offers within 120 days of graduation which is 10% higher that the previous year's figure, with 18% receiving offers from multinational companies or from companies abroad.
 These graduates eventually become productive members of society.
 Aside from their individual benefit of earning a higher salary versus a non-graduate, graduates contribute more to economies through direct spending and taxes.

 Aside from scholarships, providing affordable quality education that is accessible to lower income level segments is also embedded in the business model of some IPO schools.
-APEC Schools is a chain of private high schools offering affordable education from Grades 7 to 12, with the goal of preparing its graduates for immediate employment or to pursue higher education.
+APEC Schools (which was merged with National Teachers College in the 3rd quarter of 2023) is a chain of private high schools offering affordable education from Grades 7 to 12, with the goal of preparing its graduates for immediate employment or to pursue higher education.
 It has managed to do this even while offering a tuition fee rate that is relatively lower compared to other private high schools since its establishment in 2012.
-In 2022, APEC Schools had 7,854 students across all campuses, 80% of which belong to lower C (C2) segment, and 20% from D and E segments (with monthly household income of \$24,999\$ and below).
-The schools also provided \$4,451,735 in scholarships (excluding discounts, e.g., employee benefit, family discount, etc.).
+In 2023, APEC Schools had enrolled students across all campuses, 20% of which belong to lower C (C2) segment, and 74% from D and E segments (with monthly household income of ₱24,999 and below).
+The school also provided ₱ 11,805,735 in scholarships (excluding discounts, e.g., employee benefit, family discount, etc.) to about 277 students.

-At the holding company level, IPO identified risks, mostly resulting from the continued effects of the continued effects COVID pandemic, which are financial in nature, as well as those on health and safety of IPO schools' employees and students and will also have direct impact to its direct economic performance.
+At the holding company level, IPO identified risks, mostly resulting from the residual effects of the COVID pandemic which are financial in nature, as well as those on health and safety of IPO schools' employees and students and will also have direct impact to its direct economic performance.

-All of the IPO schools, whether in Luzon (National Capital Region, Laguna, Naga) or Davao City in Mindanao, have resumed some form of face to face delivery, with hybrid and fully online options for basic education and higher education in 2022, and have managed the risks associated with such delivery.
+All of the IPO schools, whether in Luzon (National Capital Region, Laguna, Naga) or Davao City in Mindanao, have already resumed normal onsite operations and face to face classes, with hybrid and fully online options for some degree courses, and have managed the risks associated with such delivery.